 ICMS students are educated by a highly qualified, dedicated staff.
 Our teachers meet weekly to discuss student progress and develop best practice strategies for the classroom.
 Students are provided one-on-one assistance through after-school tutoring and clubs.
 Differentiated instruction is a key component of our educational practice.

-In keeping with our liberal arts focus, ICMS offers 200 minutes per week of Spanish, Physical Education, Art, Computer Applications, or Band to students.
+In keeping with our cultural focus, ICMS offers 400 minutes per week of Spanish, Physical Education, Art, Computer Applications, or Band to each student.

-In partnering with parents, our goal is to prepare students for a successful college preparatory high school experience.
+In partnering with families, our goal is to prepare students for a successful college preparatory high school experience and beyond.
 Exemplifying this approach, our 8th grade students are given the opportunity to take Algebra I for high school credit.
 This allows ICMS students to enter their freshman year of high school with up to four (4) credits towards graduation.